 The Need for Financial Planning for Women

 Longer Life Spans – Statistics show that, on average, women outlive men by 5 years2.
-Many women are faced with caring for their husbands later in life, but after his death, they may be left with no one to care for them.
-That is why it is important to consider not only Long-Term Care insurance, but more retirement savings to sustain you through your additional years.
+Many women are faced with caring for their husbands later in life, but after their death, they may be left with no one to care for them.
+That is why it is important to consider not only Long-Term Care insurance but more retirement savings to sustain you through your additional years.

 Take These Six Steps Now